 On February 20, 2014, the Company entered into an Advisory Services Agreement (the "ASA") with NCMS pursuant to which NCMS provides certain advisory and consulting services to the Company.
 NCMS is indirectly owned and controlled by Mark E. Schwarz, the Chairman of the Company.
-The Interim Chief Executive Officer and director of the Company, Mr. Coleman, is also an employee of NCMS.
 The term of the ASA commenced December 30, 2013, and will continue quarterly until terminated by either party.
 Pursuant to the ASA, NCMS is to be paid an initial fee of \$150,000, quarterly fees of \$50,000 and an additional fee of up to \$50,000 per quarter not to exceed an aggregate of \$100,000 in additional fees.
 The quarterly and additional fees are waived if the Company is not in compliance with all financial covenants under its primary credit facility or to the extent that payment of those fees would result in non-compliance with such financial covenants.
-During fiscal 2016, the Company accrued \$200,004 in fees due under the ASA.
+During fiscal 2017, the Company accrued \$200,004 in fees due under the ASA.
+The ASA was terminated effective June 26, 2017.